 “PSE allocated power value” is the maximum input average power (see 33.3.7.2 and 145.3.8.2) the PSE expects the PD to draw.
 “PSE allocated power value” is the power at the PD PI.
 The PSE uses this value to compute PClass as defined in 33.2.6 and 145.2.8.
 A value higher than 713 indicates that the PSE is capable of supporting a power level beyond PClass_PD at the PD PI.
 This may require an output power level higher than PType min.
 See 145.2.8.

+MPoE systems shall indicate the sum of all power allocations currently known.

 Dual-signature PD requested power value for Mode A and Mode B